Something is stirring along Saudi Arabia’s western coastline that the global yachting world hasn’t quite processed yet.

 The Red Sea’s Untapped Potential Could Rival The Mediterranean

 Red Sea Global is developing what marine biologists describe as the world’s fourth largest barrier reef system, creating underwater scenery that rivals anything the Caribbean offers without the Atlantic crossing.
-The company has committed to touching only about 22 of those 90-plus islands, with visitor numbers capped at roughly one million annually even at full buildout targeted for 2030.
+The company has committed to touching only around 22 of those 90-plus islands, with visitor numbers capped at roughly one million annually even at full buildout targeted for 2030.

 The comparison to established markets makes the opportunity clear through stark numbers.
 The Mediterranean commands roughly 70% of global superyacht charters through approximately 400,000 berths scattered across some 940 marinas concentrated in Italy, Spain, and France.